tinyvision-ai-inc/tinyclunx33_public/Docs/som_fpga.md

 512 kBytes, and operate the custom hardware described on that flash.

-## Rationale

-The CrossLink-NX FPGAs are already used in the field for embedded vision.

-With the low power budget for which Lattice FPGA's are known for, this permits an USB-powered device to integrate and process fast streams of data.

 ## Hardware integration

 As seen in the [SoM Power](som_power.md) page, the I/O voltage levels of the